Schedule an Appointment 1-305-251-8650

 Disadvantages

 You may be diagnosed with a slow-growing prostate cancer.
-Such type of cancers may never cause any problems to the patient.
-This may also not affect the life span of patient.
+Such types of cancers may never cause any problems for the patient.
+This may also not affect the life span of the patient.
 However, being diagnosed with cancer can cause unnecessary stress.
-You may decide to have treatment even if you don’t need.
+You may decide to have treatment even if you don’t need it.

-Treatments for prostate cancer have some severe side effects on patients that can affect their daily life.
-These may include issues with bowel and urinary tract.
+Treatments for prostate cancer have some severe side effects on patients that can affect their daily lives.
+These may include issues with the bowel and urinary tract.
 Erection problems are also common among prostate cancer patients.

 Baseline PSA Test